scriptstar/vector-db-benchmark/BENCHMARK_REPORT.md

 **Choose alternatives only if:**
 - You specifically need multi-service architecture for some reason (Milvus)
 - You want embedded deployment (SQLite)
-- You require fully managed service (Pinecone)
+- You require fully managed service (Pinecone or TopK)
 - You need rapid prototyping (ChromaDB)
+- You want cloud-managed with automatic scaling (TopK)

 ### ⚖️ **Operational Complexity Consideration**